AdobeDocs/commerce-learn.en/help/app-builder/first-app/overview.md

 # Overview

-This tutorial makes an assumption that several prerequisites have been met.
+This tutorial has the following prerequisites:

 * Adobe Developer Console access is complete
 * Full access or trial access to App Builder has been granted